 - Other habitat improvement works.

 A total of $1 million is available over the life of the program, with individual grants of between $5,000 to $50,000 per year (ex GST) for up to 2 years duration being available to eligible groups.
 Please refer to the funding guidelines below for eligibility details.

-Applications for the grant program are now open and will close at 5pm on Friday 22 January 2021.
+Applications for the grant program closed at 5pm on Friday 22nd January 2021.

 ‘Community Environment Grants Program’ Information Session One